Corn Mazes and Fall Farm Fun for Long Island Kids

-Enjoy a ride on the cow train during the fall festival at Borellas Farm Stand.
+The cow train is a can't-miss attraction during the fall festival at Borellas Farm Stand.

 Borellas Farm Stand — St. James

-The Fall Harvest Festival at Borellas Farm Stand begins the first weekend in October and continues each weekend of the month and on Columbus Day.
+The Fall Harvest Festival at Borellas Farm Stand begins the last weekend in September and continues each weekend of October and on Columbus Day.
 Families can enjoy a corn maze, hayrides, cow train, inflatable rides, tasty treats, and more.

 Elwood Pumpkin Farm — Huntington

 Pick a pumpkin right off the vine at Suffolk County’s westernmost farm.
-FREE to pick pumpkins, and the farm offers attractions such as hayrides and a corn maze just for kids.
+Admission is FREE to pick pumpkins, and the farm offers attractions such as hayrides and a corn maze just for kids.

-Race your family members through the maze at F & W Schmitt’s in Melville.
+Race your friends and family through the maze at F & W Schmitt’s in Melville.

 F & W Schmitt’s Family Farm — Melville

 The seven-acre corn maze at Schmitt’s is open on weekends beginning September 29 and on Columbus Day.
 This year's theme is "zombies."
 Race your friends and family through the maze, or take your time enjoying the adventure.
 Schmitt's boasts the largest straw pyramid on Long Island and little ones can continue the fun on the playground, inflatables, and pony rides.
 The whole family can enjoy pumpkin and veggie-picking together, and parents will enjoy purchasing fresh apples and fall decor.
 Hayrides at Schmitt’s will delight young and old and are FREE.

 Glover Farms — Brookhaven

-Spend the day at Glover Farms beginning in October and enjoy the attractions and friendly atmosphere.
-With a USA theme this year, the 10-acre maze is impressive, and visitors can play bingo for their chance at winning a pumpkin.
+Spend a day at Glover Farms beginning September 29 and enjoy the attractions and friendly atmosphere.
+With a USA theme this year, the 10-acre maze is impressive, and visitors can play bingo for a chance to win a pumpkin.
 Other attractions include hayrides, farm animals, and a picnic area to enjoy a packed lunch or indulge in the farm’s roasted corn, fresh baked goods, and lemonade.
 The farm is open seven days a week to take advantage of the fleeting warmer days.

 Fairview Farm — Bridgehampton